-I asked him about his fees, and he explained that for an average office visit, he bills $200 – but he doesn’t know what he will receive from the insurance company.
+I asked him about his fees, as well as bills vs. reimbursement, and he explained that for an average office visit, he bills $200 – but he doesn’t know what he will receive from the insurance company.
 (He’s a specialist, though to protect him I’m not naming what specialty; he is affiliated with a teaching hospital and helps train med students as part of his practice.)
 The reimbursement rate can range well below $100, for Medicare patients, to a more general $90 to $175, depending on the insurance company.

 When your bill from the doctor (or hospital) has a charge of $11,000, while the reimbursement is, say, $1,000, it invites skepticism about the process, and makes that process seem impenetrable and fraught with half-truths or untruths.

 But as my friend – Call him Doctor X – says, there’s no incentive for him to make the bill correspond to the reimbursement, because if he does, his reimbursement rate will go down.
 Doctors typically negotiate rates individually with insurance companies – or their group negotiates for them.
 Some, like my friend, may contemplate using the services of a hospital physicians’ association to help him with his rate negotiations with the insurance companies.

 But basically, he goes into the negotiation feeling at a loss for information, because he’s not allowed to talk to his partner about his rates, or to ask other doctors, because there have been antitrust suits against doctors alleging collusion and price-fixing.
 The insurance company, on the other hand, knows what his peers charge.
 Information asymmetry, in other words.

 He went on to say that it makes him sad that the culture thinks of doctors as “fatcats,” which I assured him isn’t really true.

 He said that he averages out his reimbursements over the course of a year, in order to manage his practice, and feels that his $200 office visits typically return an average of about 60 percent of that over the course of the year.